tests-always-included/wick/bin/README.md

 Public: This exists so arguments passed to wickRun are not passed to formulas.

 * $1 - Formula command to execute, including arguments.
 Already escaped.
+* $2 - Number of the formula, for logging purposes.

 *Escaping note:* Formulas that are passed in are already quoted and must not be quoted again if you want this to run properly.
 See `wickFormula` for quoting.